 - Some organisations use a balanced approach involving waiting a few hours after a patch has been released to enable the vendor to recall the patch if it has been reported to break business functionality.
-The organisation then deploys the patch to a few computers belonging to a subset of system administrators or similar technically skilled users, optionally testing the ability to rollback the patch to a small percentage of computers belonging to users from every business section, especially to users who are Most Likely Targets.
+The organisation then deploys the patch to a few computers belonging to a subset of system administrators or similar technically skilled users, optionally testing the ability to rollback the patch to remove it.
+If no broken functionality has been identified within a day, the organisation then deploys the patch to a small percentage of computers belonging to users from every business section, especially to users who are Most Likely Targets.
 If there are no complaints of broken functionality within a day, the patch is then deployed to all other user computers.
 This approach minimises the organisation's exposure to the vulnerability while also minimising the cost of testing patches, at the risk of having to rollback a patch if it breaks business functionality. - Some organisations spend a significant amount of time testing patches for user computers prior to deployment.
 Although this approach facilitates change management and minimises the likelihood that a deployed patch will break business functionality, a lengthy patch testing process has associated financial costs and leaves the organisation vulnerable until the patch is deployed or a workaround is implemented.